Hopobcn/FWI/GTC2018-step1.md

-In this step, you have to add compute regions around expensive loops in the application.
+In the initial step, you have to express parallelism available around expensive loops in the application.
 We assume you already have some OpenACC knowledge.

-In this lab we have used the **kernels** directive extensively but the **loop** directive could also been used.
+In this lab we have used the **kernels** directive extensively but the **loop** directive could also have been used.

 To reduce time, we will suppose we have profiled the mini-app and we got this results (see Appendix 0):